Generalized numerical radius and related inequalities

-Since $(\mathcal{B}_p(H), \|.\|_p)$ is a uniformly convex space for $1<p<\infty$, we used the characterization of the norm-parallelism in $p$-Schatten ideals obtained previously in \cite{BCMWZ} (using the notion of semi-inner product in the sense of Lumer) and we have the following characterization of the norm $w_p$.
+Since $(\mathcal{B}_p(H), \|.\|_p)$ is a uniformly convex space for $1<p<\infty$, we used the characterization of the norm-parallelism in $p$-Schatten ideals obtained in \cite{BCMWZ} (using the notion of semi-inner product in the sense of Lumer) and Theorem \ref{cotasuperior} to obtain the following statement for $w_p$.